Ragitron/World-Anvil/Empire in Snapshots/The Rings.md

-The [[Fourth Empire]]'s historiography had been radically warped by anthrocentrism.
+The [[Imperium]]'s historiography had been radically warped by anthrocentrism.
 In the grand timeline the preceding empires of humanity were a single continuity.

 The maps of the the ancient empires were constructed into rings of advancement through the galactic arms.